kachurovskiy/nanoels/README.md

 # Contributing to the project

 - Questions, problems and improvements: please start [a new GitHub Discussion](https://github.com/kachurovskiy/nanoels/discussions/new) or a new Issue
-- Successful/failed builds: please start a new GitHub Discussion with photos and comments
+- Successful builds: please start a new GitHub Discussion with photos and comments
-- 3D models: in most cases, don't edit the model, add a new file.
-PNG preview and a dimension would be nice too